awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_configuration.md

 The limit for the `target delay` parameter is one day \(86400 seconds\)\.

 **Note**
-The `target delay` parameter is only supported for RDS for MySQL\.
-The `target delay` parameter isn't supported for RDS for MySQL version 8\.0\.
+The `target delay` parameter isn't supported for RDS for MySQL version 8\.0 or MariaDB versions below 10\.2\.